alexle/alexle.github.com/posts/technical-debt-developers.markdown

 Everything just becomes *difficult*.

-No one wants to touch module XYZ, because they know it'll cause a cascade of subsequent changes in other areas of the code.
+People don't want to touch module XYZ, because they know it'll cause a cascade of subsequent changes in other areas of the code.
 Fixes can even introduce more bugs.

 The clincher is when adding new features or upgrading to next-gen hardware become *risky*.
 This leads to developers touching things as little as possible, saying to themselves that "the next person will make this right".
 Clearly, this is not a good culture to cultivate.